-In terms of security, it's important to distinguish pure secure messaging apps from apps that happen to have some security, for instance the hugely popular WhatsApp and SnapChat.
+In terms of security, it's important to distinguish pure secure messaging apps from apps that happen to have some security.
 Many use encryption but operate using insecure channels in which the keys are stored centrally and hide behind proprietary technologies that mask software weaknesses.

 It's fair to say that police and intelligence services are now worried about the improved security on offer from these apps, which risks making them favoured software for terrorists and criminals.
 That said, they are not impregnable.
 Using competent encryption secures the communication channel but does not necessarily secure the device itself.
 There are other ways to sniff communications than breaking encryption.

 Most recent apps will, in addition to messaging, usually any combination of video, voice, IM, file exchange, and sometimes (though with a lot more difficulty because mobile networks work differently) SMS and MMS messaging.
 An interesting theme is the way that apps in this feature often share underlying open source technologies although this doesn't mean that the apps are identical to one another.
 The user interface and additional security features will still vary.